adwoama/retrofit-radiator/README.md

 3. Secure the

-## 3. Data Analysis
+## 4. Data Analysis
-1. Find the R and C values using data from when the radiator is off.
-## 4. Results
+Our data analysis is available in /analysis/modeling1.ipynb